PayamAnari/django-airbnb/README.md

 - **User Dashboard:** Provides a comprehensive overview of user activities, including recent bookings, messages, and notifications.
 - **Landlord Dashboard:** For landlords, the dashboard includes tools for managing listings, viewing booking requests, and communicating with guests.

-User Experience
+### User Experience

 The user section is built with a focus on user-friendly design and intuitive navigation.
 Key aspects include:

-Responsive Design: Ensures that the user experience is consistent and enjoyable across all devices, including desktops, tablets, and smartphones.
+- **Responsive Design:** Ensures that the user experience is consistent and enjoyable across all devices, including desktops, tablets, and smartphones.
-Notifications: Real-time notifications keep users informed about important updates, such as booking confirmations, messages from landlords or guests, and profile changes.
+- **Notifications:** Real-time notifications keep users informed about important updates, such as booking confirmations, messages from landlords or guests, and profile changes.
-Security: User data is protected using industry-standard security practices, including encrypted passwords and secure communication channels.
+- **Security:** User data is protected using industry-standard security practices, including encrypted passwords and secure communication channels.

-User Interaction
+### User Interaction

-Messaging System: Allows users to communicate directly within the platform.
+- **Messaging System:** Allows users to communicate directly within the platform.
 Guests can contact landlords for more information about listings, and landlords can respond to inquiries and manage booking requests.
-Reviews and Ratings: After a stay, guests can leave reviews and ratings for the properties they booked, helping to build a trustworthy community.
+- **Reviews and Ratings:** After a stay, guests can leave reviews and ratings for the properties they booked, helping to build a trustworthy community.

+---